gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.3.7 =
+= 0.3.8 =
-Glift now encourages browsers to download SGF whiles when links are clicked, rather than displaying them, and has been tested up to WordPress 4.0
+Glift's parser is more lenient to SGFs with invalid data.